A Bible Study by Jack Kelley

 We’ve seen that the prophecies of Daniel 2 and Daniel 7 identify only four world governments from Daniel’s day to the Second Coming, and Babylon was obviously the first.
 Daniel 8 names the second and third Kingdoms as Medo-Persia and then Greece.
 Rev. 17:9-10 appears to make Rome, the ruling kingdom of John’s day, the fourth and final one, so it will have to re-emerge in some form in the last days.

-In the past I’ve reconciled a revived Roman Empire with an end times Islamic Caliphate by showing that the eastern leg of the Roman Empire covered an area that’s largely Islamic today, and its capitol was Constantinople, now called Istanbul, which like Rome is a city on seven hills.
+In the past, I’ve reconciled a revived Roman Empire with an end times Islamic Caliphate by showing that the eastern leg of the Roman Empire covered an area that’s largely Islamic today, and its capital was Constantinople, now called Istanbul, which like Rome is a city on seven hills.

 But I’ve often wondered if either a revived Roman Empire or an Islamic Caliphate can unite all the world’s religions peacefully, as prophecies in Daniel 8:25 and 1 Thes.
 5:3 indicate, without some major supernatural help.
 And yet Rev. 13:8 says all the inhabitants of Earth who don’t believe in Jesus will worship the anti-Christ.
 That includes people from every ethnic and religious persuasion.
 How can this be made to happen?